STAT540-UBC/seminar-07/sm07_methylation.md

 First we load necessary packages into our session.
 If any of these packages are not already installed on your system, you’ll first need to install them with `BiocManager::install()`.
-You likely don’t already have the Bioconductor Workflow package (`methylationArrayAnalysis`) or `DMRcatedata` pre-installed, so we’ve included those commands in the following chunk.
+You likely don’t already have the Bioconductor Workflow package (`methylationArrayAnalysis`), `DMRcate`, or `DMRcatedata` pre-installed, so we’ve included those commands in the following chunk.
 The first package includes the dataset we’ll work with, so it involves a sizeable download (on the order of hundreds of MB) and may take several minutes depending on your connection.
 We’ll also make heavy use of the `minfi`, `limma`, and `DMRcate` Bioconductor packages, which are automatically loaded by the workflow package.

 First install `methylationArrayAnalysis` and `DMRcatedata` by running this command in your console (only need to run it once, not every time